drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 ## Task 3.
 Create a Cloud Function to Write to Spanner

-1. Create a folder for your first Cloud Function with the following command.
+1. Create a folder for your second Cloud Function with the following command.

 ```
 mkdir ~/lab-files/spanner_save_pets